 During the pandemic, anxiety and stress among employees rose.
 There are both upsides and downsides to remote work, and many companies embraced remote and hybrid arrangements to help employees keep working during these uncertain times.
 But this also brought about a new set of challenges many managers previously did not have to navigate.

-What’s more, people now know that they can have increased flexibility at home and can even make just as much money working remote gigs as freelancers as they could in traditional office jobs.
+What’s more, people now know that they can have increased flexibility at home and can even make just as much money working remote gigs as freelancers as they could in traditional office jobs (especially since it has become so easy to pay oversea freelancers).
 There’s no doubt that remote and hybrid work is here to stay, so companies must rise to the occasion and learn how to manage employees in this new normal.

 Here are some strategies to help remote workers practice mindfulness regardless of their location.